ArtS/arts.github.com/_posts/2020-08-25-dot-net-framework-or-dot-net-core-which-one-to-chose-for-web-development.md

 ---
 layout: post
-title: .NET Framework or .NET Core &mdash; which one should you learn for web development?
+title: .NET Framework or .NET Core &ndash; which one should you learn for web development?
 categories:
 - programming
 tags: